robert-sandor/ansible-home-server/roles/apps/portainer/README.md

 It can be used to have access to all deployed services, logs, etc.
 This playbook uses the Community Edition of Portainer.

-Once deployed, the service will be available on port `9000`, and if a reverse proxy is also installed, it will be available at `portainer.<domain>`.
+Once deployed, the service will be available on port `9000`, and if [traefik](../apps/traefik/README.md) is also installed on the host, it will be available at `portainer.<domain>`.

 ## Configuration